singhnaman320/Golang/README.md

 # Golang
-This repository deals with basics of Go language.
+This repository deals with basics of Golang concepts which will prove as a base in developing full fledged applcations.